 Generational wealth - we will be looking at individual wealth (as opposed to household wealth) by age, to compare the wealth of different generations over time.

+SDGs in the UK: progress

+Overview

-You can either scroll through the whole document or click the buttons to jump to the relevant pages C Office for National Statistics signed up to take action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030 - through the United Nations Sustainable Development Goals (SDGs).
-ONS is responsible for sourcing and reporting the data for the UK for the SDGs - this report outlines progress and achievements over the last year Click to open our article Published: 07 November 2019
+In 2015, the world signed up to take action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030 - through the United Nations Sustainable Development Goals (SDGs).

+ONS is responsible for sourcing and reporting the data for the UK for the SDGs - this report outlines progress and achievements over the last year

+Click to open our article

+Published: 07 November 2019